How to Manage Your Company’s Costs in the Remote Workplace

 There are two main tools that many successful remote teams use to manage and control their spending processes.
 Before we discuss them, however, we should consider several factors that strongly influence remote spending procedures.
 These include:

 - Asynchronous Communication – Most managers know how important good communication is to a successful team.
 While it can be difficult to collaborate remotely, it can be even more challenging to use that communication to facilitate efficient spending.
-Using Asynchronous communication, which functions more as a form of data storage, stakeholders can identify crucial information at every stage of payment.
+Using Asynchronous communication tools, which functions more as a form of data storage, stakeholders can identify crucial information at every stage of payment.

 - Real-Time Reporting – Traditional payment processing tends to keep finance teams and accountants in the dark regarding purchase details.
 By instituting an online payment solution that supports many different payment vehicles, reports can be aggregated in real-time (and with much more accuracy).